AnanthaRajuC/LLM-Vision-Capabilities/README.md

 # LLM-Vision-Capabilities

+The system is designed to:

+- Analyze crop images for health, growth stage, field characteristics, and environmental conditions
+- Generate comprehensive text descriptions for semantic search
+- Create embeddings for similarity search using both text and image features
+- Store everything in ClickHouse for efficient querying

 This Python script allows you to identify crops in an image using [Ollama](https://ollama.com/) server to run vision-enabled LLMs locally, such as `llama3.2-vision` or `qwen2.5vl`, without relying on the Hugging Face Transformers library or cloud-based APIs.

 It sends an image and a predefined JSON-format prompt to a selected vision model running locally via Ollama, and returns structured information about the crop detected in the image.